Featurevisor

 Optional flags:

-• --tag=<tag>: generate code only for features with the given tag
+• --tag=<tag>: generate code for features with the given tag

-• --react: also generate typed React hooks in React.ts
+• --react: also generate typed React hooks in react.ts

 Publishing the generated code